 If you only want people to be able to create public objectives, select the 'Public' button.

-If you want people to be able to create objectives other than 'Public' objectives, you should select 'Custom' under 'Objectives privacy settings'.
+If you want people to be able to create objectives that have visibilities besides public, select 'Custom'.

 What kind of objective can people create?

 After selecting 'Custom', another menu will appear.
 You will be prompted to choose which Objective permissions you'd like to allow.
 You can read more about these permissions in this article.

 "Who can see the Objectives feature?" section